-In 2024 and 2023, the Group received payment from an association managing an industrial park as compensation for damages to Group's property amounting to both P1.3 million, which is presented under Other Operating Income in the consolidated statements of income (see Note 19).
+In 2024 and 2023, the Group received payment from an association managing an industrial park as compensation for damages to Group's property amounting to P4 million, which is presented under Other Operating Income in the consolidated statements of income (see Note 19).

-The Group sold certain land and improvements with a total appraised value of P162 million in 2024.
+The Group sold certain land and improvements with a total appraised value of P162 million in 2024 and P8.3 million in 2023.
 The related gain on this sale is presented under Other Gains - net under Other Income (Charges) - net in the consolidated statements of income (see Note 20.3).

-Certain investment property is used as collateral on loan payable as of June 30, 2024 (see Note 14).
+Certain investment property is used as collateral on loan payable as of September 30, 2024 (see Note 14).